CounterChicken/PwnagotchiCharacterPlugin/README.md

 ---

 You’ve installed your character plugin!
+Enter your Web interface with your Browser and enable a Character Plugin!

 ## Notes